MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/priority-based-batch-scheduling.md

     | High	| 15% to 35%
     | Critical | 	10% to 30%

 2. Batch jobs should be scheduled in such a way that there is always a mix of jobs with different priorities around the clock.
-For example, don't schedule all batch jobs with the **Normal** priority in morning, **High** in afternoon, **Critical** in evening, and **Low** at night.
+For example, don't schedule all batch jobs with the **Normal** priority in the morning, **High** in the afternoon, **Critical** in the evening, and **Low** at night.
 3. The reserved queue, when used with **Reserved capacity** priority, will give the experience as having dedicated resources for batch job.
 If not required, then do not allocate batch jobs to the **Reserved capacity** priority.
 4. Priorities are not used to stack rank tasks against each other.
 Instead, priorities determine the probability with which a task will be picked for execution.
-5. It is recommended to keep number of threads the same across the servers to eliminate performance degradation.
+5. We recommend that you keep the number of threads the same across the servers to eliminate performance degradation.

 ## Automatic batch group migration for batch jobs